TempestasLudi/TI1216-TwoBrains/doc/index.md

 # Data objects

 All objects are represented in JSON and are sent in the body of a http response.
 Always check the received status code first, then try to read the possible JSON data.
+Whitespace is used only to make the JSON more readable to the programmer.
+Normally, whitespace is omitted.

 ## User